AdaCompNUS/despot/doc/cpp_model_doc/Tutorial on Using DESPOT with cpp model.md

     }
 };
 ```
-For SimpleRockSample, we could actually use the generic state class to represent its states by mapping each state to an integer, but we define customized state class to illustrate how this can be done.
+For `SimpleRockSample`, we could actually use the generic state class to represent its states by mapping each state to an integer, but we define customized state class to illustrate how this can be done.

 ##### Listing 5.
 The state class for SimpleRockSample